Lions SEE

 Each year, Lions clubs around the world proudly sponsor the Lions International Peace Poster Contest in local schools and youth groups.
 The art contest for kids encourages young people worldwide to express their visions of peace.
 For more than 25 years, millions of children from nearly 100 countries have participated in this contest.

-The theme of the 2014-2015 Peace Poster Contest is "Peace, Love and Understanding."
+The theme of the 2022-2023 Peace Poster Contest is "Lead with Compassion."
 Students ages 11, 12 or 13 on November 15th are eligible to participate.
 Each poster is judged on originality, artistic merit and expression of the theme.
 Posters advance through several judging levels: local, district, multiple district and international.
 At the international level, judges from the art, peace, youth, education and media communities select one grand prize winner and 23 merit award winners.
 One international grand prize winner will receive US$5000.00 and a trip to a special award ceremony.

-Our first Fishing Derby with the Town opf Wallkill was held at the Circleville Park on Saturday, June 21, 2014.
+Picture - First Fishing Derby with the Town of Wallkill was held at the Circleville Park on Saturday, June 21, 2014.
 It was a great success.
 Over 70 children and their parents participated.

 Food Drives

-The Middletown Lions Club is always busy collecting food items for R.E.C.A.P.'s food pantry.
+Picture - The Middletown Lions Club collected food items for R.E.C.A.P.'s food pantry.
 Here, Lions collect donated food items from patrons of Garcia's Market on North Street.

 The Middletown Lions Club continues to provide free eye exams and eye glasses for children and adults who qualify.
 Sight preservation is the Lions Clubs International's main focus.
 Helen Keller challenged Lions to be "Knights of the Blind."
 Please contact us if you have a need for our services and we will work with you to see if you qualify.